swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 parameters of the `train` stage, which should slightly affect the model's performance.

-Reproduce the experiment with DVC.
+Reproduce the experiment with DVC:

 ```sh title="Execute the following command(s) in a terminal"
 # Reproduce the experiment